MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Finding-Additional-Resources-for-Windows-Server-2008-Active-Directory-Site-Topology-Design.md

 # Finding Additional Resou#rces for Windows Server 2008 Active Directory Site Topology Design

-You can find the following documentation about Active Directory Domain Services (AD DS) on the Windows Server 2003 and  Windows Server 2008  TechCenter Web sites:
+You can find the following documentation about Active Directory Domain Services (AD DS) on the Windows Server 2003 and  Windows Server 2008  TechCenter websites:

 - For more information about the process of locating a domain controller, see [Active Directory Collection](https://go.microsoft.com/fwlink/?LinkID=88626).